NeedsAUsername/social-media/README.md

 - Create Nav-bar to go to below pages
 Routes/Pages to create in React, with endpoints in Express API to fetch info:
 - Main Page('/'): All posts are shown.
 Text for now(like Twitter), later enable other content/pics/vids/etc.(like reddit).
+  - Main Page should have form to create a new post if logged in (or perhaps let guests post with an anonymous tag)
 - User Page('/user'): Should show user's posts, with options to edit/delete.
+- Users('/users') index page: should link to show page of each user
 - Account Page('/settings'): Should show user info(email, name), and options to edit/delete account

 # Done So Far